-The Shamardal juvenile earned quotes of around 16-1 for next year's 1000 Guineas following her genuinely impressive display in the Irish Stallion Farms EBF Fillies Maiden.
+The Shamardal juvenile earned quotes of around 16-1 following her genuinely impressive display in the Irish Stallion Farms EBF Fillies Maiden.

 Balansiya, ridden by Pat Smullen, was sent off the 11-4 joint-favourite to make a winning debut and led at the top of the straight before streaking clear to account for market rival Upper Silesian.